 Research interests

 My research centers on developing advanced machine learning techniques to solve urgent open challenges in biology and ecology.
-Currently, my work focuses on biodiversity monitoring through the analysis of remote sensing data (satellite imagery, aerial photography), citizen-science wildlife observations and geospatial datasets.
+For example, I have developed biodiversity monitoring models that integrate Earth observation data (satellite imagery, aerial photography), citizen-science wildlife observations and geospatial datasets.
 In 2025 we published a perspective article detailing how machine learning can dramatically scale up protected area monitoring using these data sources.
-Within AI, I have a strong interest in methods that extract efficient features from high-dimensional data and simultaneously minimise data requirements, such as self-supervised, weakly supervised and unsupervised learning.
-Our brains are phenomenal in doing so – we take in a constant stream of sensory information and rarely get explicit feedback – and therefore continue to inspire me.

 Figure from Van der Plas et al., 2025, Ecol.
 Sol.
 Evid.